TwelveIterations/Balm/README.md

 be able to maintain myself (and the fact that I didn't want to deal with custom gradle plugins).

 If you like to live on the edge, feel free to give Balm a try!
-I'm glad if it can be useful for others, and if it wasn't directly tied to my livelihood and better licensing option for my needs were available, I'd be happy to consider them.
+I'm glad if it can be useful for others, and if it wasn't directly tied to my livelihood and better licensing options for my needs were available, I'd be happy to consider them.

 ### Some soothing words for those who like to live dangerously